timrobot/SimpleSim/README.md

 `reward = 1 - sum(ball.xyz - claw.xyz).sqrt() - abs(heading - angleto(claw, ball)) / PI`

+This is the default reward, however you may specify your own reward function as you like.

 ### Environmental Details
 Color and depth frames are shown on a window when `render()` gets called.
 This window also allows keyboard inputs to be queried, meaning that if you wanted to manually control the robot, you can call the `env.keys[keyname:str]` api.
 For example